pvkabaila/CustomGaussQuadrature.jl/README.md

 In the comments for his subroutine `qgp` (available at cs.purdue.edu/archives/2002/wxg/codes), Gautschi states of this method that
 "It takes no account of the special nature of the weight function involved and hence may result in slow convergence of the discretization procedure."

-For the "scaled chi pdf" weight function considered in **Example 1**, the weight function has a single peak which becomes narrower as the positive integer parameter $m$ (the "degrees of freedom") increases.
-This implies that the value of $r$, the number of nodes in the discrete approximation (4), required for sufficiently accurate computation increases rapidly with increasing $m$.
+For the "scaled chi pdf" weight function considered in **Example 1**, the graph of the weight function has a single peak which becomes narrower as the positive integer parameter $m$ (the "degrees of freedom") increases.
+For a given number $n$ of Gauss quadrature nodes, this implies that the value of $r$, the number of nodes in the discrete approximation (4), required for sufficiently accurate results from the Stjieltjes procedure increases rapidly with increasing $m$.

 ### **Example 3**